Azure/azure-powershell/src/StorageMover/docs/Stop-AzStorageMoverJobDefinition.md

 # Stop-AzStorageMoverJobDefinition

 ## SYNOPSIS
-Requests the agent of any active instance of this job definition to stop.
+Requests the Agent of any active instance of this Job Definition to stop.

 ## SYNTAX